BooksFantasyScifi

 ‘Notes On London’s Housing Crisis’ begins like a journalistic article on the subject (Wiles is a journalist in his day job), then goes on to show that it’s being written some decades in the future when most Londoners live in moveable pods.

 Just when you think you’ve finished reading this collection, with only ‘The Acknowledgements’ remaining, that turns out to be another very strange story in the guise of the usual acknowledgements which authors make in their books.
 The writing in all of these is brilliant and convincing.
 What Wiles demonstrates in every story is his ability to be different, to surprise the reader.
-Not simply with a twist in the tail, though there is one of those, but with completely original settings and plots.
+Wiles not only surprises the reader with a twist in the tail, although he also creates entirely unique settings and plots.
 I loved this and hope Wiles will write more strange and un-put-downable stories.

 Chris Morgan